 - This summer, Living Classrooms was one of only two organizations to receive DOEE funding to host a GZEP (Green Zone Environmental Program) group of youth and young adults who will participate in a virtual education and job training program with our Kingman Island staff focused on stewarding a new generation of professionals in green industries.

 - Gallatin Street Trash Trap—We continue to operate and maintain the trash interceptor on a major Anacostia River tributary during this spring rainy season.
 Our Kingman Rangers continue to use this work as training in green jobs.

 - Camp Fraser—We have closed the camp for the spring season, as all of our projected revenue was to come from class visits supported by DOEE.
 However, we are working closely with DOEE to retain all of the grant funds and apply them to alternative activities, camp maintenance, and fixed camp costs such as insurance and utilities.
-Our educators are actively creating and sharing digital lessons to bring the experience of Camp Fraser to students while they are at home, even during the summer months.
+Our educators are spending the summer months actively creating and sharing digital lessons to bring the experience of Camp Fraser to students while they are at home, even during the summer months.

 - Robotics—the March-May competition season was cancelled by FIRST Chesapeake.
 Our team competed in one large meet before the cancellation and finished in the top half of all teams competing.
 Staff and our volunteer mentors are meeting regularly with team members through distance learning exercises conducted virtually.

 - Ascend through Music—Staff is continuing virtual music learning activities with our Queen Beez and Beat Zone students online and engaging with students through social media, where they can share their original work.